kimwalisch/primecount/docs/finding-special-leaves.md

 ### Notes

 In the <a href="#algorithm">algorithm for finding the special leaves</a>
-we have to either add bounds checking in line 5.
+we have add bounds checking in line 5.

 Algorithm
 ---------